How to Avoid Car Salesman Techniques and Tactics

 Ben Franklin devised a unique way to guide his decision-making.
 He’d divide a sheet of paper into two columns.
 On one side, he’d list reasons for making the decision; on the other side was why he was against the decision.

 Car salespeople will sometimes use this technique to woo undecided customers.
 On the “For” side of the sheet, they’ll write everything the customer has said they like about the car.
 Some of these statements could be, “Plenty of room for the kids,” or, “I like the performance.”

 Then they’ll ask the potential buyer what reasons he has for not buying the car, the “Against.”
 Faced with a blank column, the buyer often finds it hard to list anything.
 If he does, the salesman can then identify ways around those problems.

 How to deal with this?
 Well, be very clear about what you don’t like.
 You’re not going to offend.
 Alternatively, you could say something like, “Ah-ha, trying the old Ben Franklin close, eh?”

 8) Hidden Fees

-9) Extras You Don’t Really Need
+10) Extras You Don’t Really Need

-After you think you’ve done the deal the salesman will walk you down the hall to meet with the F&I Manager.
-“F&I” stands for Finance and Insurance, and this is the person who helps you complete all the paperwork that goes along with buying a vehicle.
+After you think you’ve done the deal, the salesman will walk you down the hall to meet with the F&I Manager.
+“F&I” stands for finance and insurance, and this is the person who helps you complete all the paperwork that goes along with buying a vehicle.
 Don’t be fooled.
 The F&I Manager is one of the best salespeople in the building.

-The number one tip for saving the most money when buying a new or used car is to always take your time and “DO YOUR RESEARCH FIRST!”
+The number one tip for saving the most money when buying a new or used car is always to take your time and “DO YOUR RESEARCH FIRST!”